williaz/TechRefresher/AWS.md

 - does npt directly communicate with your DB tier
 - choose AZ(Preferred Zone) the cluster lives in

+#### tips
+  - AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+  -

 ## Well-Architected Framework
 - is docu and arch